Sri Subodharama Raja Maha Vihara

 Sri Subodharama Raja Maha Vihara (Also known as Karagampitiya Vihara) is a historic Buddhist temple situated at Dehiwala in the Western province, Sri Lanka.
 The temple is located at the Dehiwala junction on the Colombo-Galle main road, about 9 miles south of Colombo city.
 The temple has been formally recognised by the Government as an archaeological site in Sri Lanka.
 The designation was declared on 23 February 2007 under the government Gazette number 1486.

 History

 Background

-In the early periods, Karagampitiya area was belonged to the Kingdom of Kotte and came under the region of Medimala (Nedimale).
-During the reign of king Parakramabahu VI (1412-1467) the Medimala village was gifted to the Natha Devalaya at Pepiliyana.
+In the early periods, Karagampitiya area was part of the Kingdom of Kotte and came under the region of Medimala (Nedimale).
+During the reign of king Parakramabahu VI (1412–1467) the Medimala village was gifted to the Natha Devalaya at Pepiliyana.
 The western area of the Medimala village was allocated to the fishing community and known as Karagampitiya as they supply fish to the royal palace.
 In order to protect the fishermen from calamities and to safeguard the kingdom from foreign invasions, the king constructed a new Devalaya at the collum of a Na tree (Mesua ferrea) on a hillock at Karagampitiya.